 Most of the studies have only research intake of up to three eggs a day.
 So you could think eating more of them might negatively impact your health.
 But it is unsure.

-One study documented a 88-year-old man who consumed 25 eggs per day (Imagine that!)
+One study documented an 88-year-old man who consumed 25 eggs per day (Imagine that!)
 He had normal cholesterol levels and his overall health was good.

-Cholesterol contained in foods is only one of several factors influencing cholesterol levels.
-Saturated fatty acids, trans fatty acids, soluble fiber, and total caloric intake are other important factors.
+The cholesterol contained in foods is only one of several factors influencing cholesterol levels.
+Saturated fatty acids, trans-fatty acids, soluble fiber, and total caloric intake are other important factors.
 If you want to have good cholesterol levels, all of these factors must be taken into consideration and worked on.
 It is a matter of a lifetime of a healthy diet.

 They measured the cholesterol levels of the participants before and after and there was no increase!

 I do not suggest that you should eat so many eggs a day.
-I just think you should not worry wheter you eat one, two or five eggs a day if you don’t have any health problems and do love eggs.
+I just think you should not worry whether you eat one, two, or five eggs a day if you don’t have any health problems and do love eggs.